dotse/tls-fed-auth/tls-fed-auth.md

 ## Maintaining Up-to-Date Metadata

-In a FedAE federation, accurate and current metadata is essential for ensuring secure and reliable communication between members.
+In a MATF federation, accurate and current metadata is essential for ensuring secure and reliable communication between members.
 This necessitates maintaining up-to-date metadata accessible by all members.

 -   Federation Metadata: The federation operator publishes a JWS containing an aggregate of all entity metadata.
 This JWS serves as the source of truth for information about all members within the federation.
 Outdated information in the JWS can lead to issues like failed connections, discovery challenges, and potential security risks.
 -   Local Metadata: Each member maintains a local metadata store containing information about other members within the federation.
 This information is retrieved from the federation's publicly accessible JWS.
 Outdated data in the local store can hinder a member's ability to discover and connect with other relevant entities.